-Although some of our best-selling engagement rings tend to be more of the timeless pieces, there are also many women out there who are looking for a modern twist on a classic ring.
-Our vast array of engagement ring styles provides individuals with tons of unique options for their ring, but the five below are some of our favorite modern engagement rings for 2019.
+Although some of our best-selling and most popular engagement rings tend to be more of the timeless, traditional pieces, there are also many women out there who are looking for a modern twist on a classic ring.
+Our vast array of engagement ring styles provides individuals with tons of unique designs for their ring, but the five below are some of our favorites from our modern engagement ring collection.

 This unique ring is perfect for a soon-to-be fiance that just wants a splash of new-age.
 With the base as a standard classic ring with a pave band and round center stone, this ring shows off its personality with its petal-like prongs and diamond-studded baseband.
 When viewing the ring from the front, it can give the illusion of an oval-shaped diamond, but this ring can only hold a brilliant round center stone.
 Place a lab-grown diamond of your choosing in this gorgeous setting and create a stunning modern engagement ring.

 Our Orbital Solitaire is a modern minimalist’s dream come true.
 With a thicker, plain band, this solitaire engagement ring only shows off at one focal point on the ring — the center stone.
 With the option for a round diamond, the four prong setting is embellished with a band of 12 small lab-grown diamonds that can only be seen when looking at the ring from the side.
-If you did want to dress up the Orbital Solitaire, a diamond-studded eternity band would add a layer of sparkle that would help to further highlight the center diamond.
+If you did want to dress up the Orbital Solitaire, a diamond-studded eternity band would add a layer of sparkle that would help to further highlight the center diamond on this new engagement ring.

 Double Prong Solitaire